theZiggurat/gputoy/README.md

 - **Low Bandwith/Storage**
   - I dont ever plan on running ads on gputoy, so expenses should be kept to a minimum.
 Monetization will only be used as necessary.
-  - Saving to database will be explicit.
+  - Database queries should only be used when needed.

 ***